 They have several parking spaces too as it is in a commercial area.
 So you wouldn’t have to worry about leaving your car behind.

-Headquarters Café is also located in an old building but newly refurbished floor.
-It’s at the third floor and there are no elevators to take you up.
-Climbing up the stairs can be a good exercise but personally it’s not too people-friendly with its open stairs.
+Headquarters Café is also located in an old building but the newly refurbished floor.
+It’s on the third floor and there are no elevators to take you up.
+Climbing up the stairs can be a good exercise but personally, it’s not too people-friendly with its open stairs.

-The restroom is located outside the café and is shared by the rest of the offices/ centres at the third floor.
+The restroom is located outside the café and is shared by the rest of the offices/centers on the third floor.
 So far it’s clean and has the ‘new’ feeling.

-Rates at the time of our visit was at 30 Php per hour with one free coffee or iced tea.
+Rates at the time of our visit were at 30 Php per hour with one free coffee or iced tea.
 Unlike the Workplace Café, they don’t have any rice meals on the menu.
-Just a variety of drinks and a few food for snacks.
+Just a variety of drinks and a few foods for snacks.
 Nevertheless, you can bring food from outside should you wish to eat inside.

 This co-working space in Cebu is less crowded than the Workplace Café.
 Most customers that I’ve noticed were digital nomads and young professionals.
 You can say that I love the cafés productive ambiance.